Diethood » Recipes » Desserts » Cookies » Cinnamon Roll Sugar Cookies with Cream Cheese Frosting

 • Butter: Softened.

-• Light Brown Sugar: This sweetens up the filling and adds some nice texture.
+• Light Brown Sugar: This sweetens up the filling and adds a nice texture.

-• Powdered Sugar: Butter and powdered sugar are the base of every great frosting recipe.
+• Powdered Sugar: Butter and powdered sugar are the base of this great frosting recipe.

 • Pure Vanilla Extract: For sweetness and flavor.